Does the communion bread heal your body? Today I look at the healing power of the Holy Communion

 Unfortunately I didn’t notice any improvement in my health but that’s not to say that the teaching is wrong.

-Science proves that trauma that’s stuck in the body causes disease; In my opinion though, the parking of Communion does not release stored trauma.
+Also, science proves that trauma that’s stuck in the body causes disease.
+In my opinion though, the parking of Communion does not release stored trauma.

 I’ve come to the conclusion that healing this way is just one slice of the pie.